neon-smart-studio/NeonOS/documentation/bsp-guide/bsp.rst

    are kept.
 The key point for a layer is that it is an isolated area that contains all the relevant information for the project that the OpenEmbedded build system knows about.
-For more information on layers, see the ":ref:`overview-manual/overview-manual-yp-intro:the yocto project layer model`" section in the Yocto Project Overview and Concepts Manual.
-You can also reference the ":ref:`dev-manual/dev-manual-common-tasks:understanding and creating layers`" section in the Yocto Project Development Tasks Manual.
+For more information on layers, see the ":ref:`overview-manual/yp-intro:the yocto project layer model`" section in the Yocto Project Overview and Concepts Manual.
+You can also reference the ":ref:`dev-manual/layers:understanding and creating layers`" section in the Yocto Project Development Tasks Manual.
 For more information on BSP layers, see the ":ref:`bsp-guide/bsp:bsp layers`" section.

    .. note::

-      -  Four hardware reference BSPs exist that are part of the Yocto Project release and are located in the ``poky/meta-yocto-bsp`` BSP layer:
+      -  There are three hardware reference BSPs in the Yocto Project release, located in the ``poky/meta-yocto-bsp`` BSP layer:

          -  Texas Instruments Beaglebone (``beaglebone-yocto``)

-         -  Ubiquiti Networks EdgeRouter Lite (``edgerouter``)

-         -  Two general IA platforms (``genericx86`` and ``genericx86-64``)
+         -  Two generic IA platforms (``genericx86`` and ``genericx86-64``)

-      -  Three core Intel BSPs exist as part of the Yocto Project release in the ``meta-intel`` layer:

-         -  ``intel-core2-32``, which is a BSP optimized for the Core2 family of CPUs as well as all CPUs prior to the Silvermont core.

-         -  ``intel-corei7-64``, which is a BSP optimized for Nehalem and later Core and Xeon CPUs as well as Silvermont and later Atom CPUs, such as the Baytrail SoCs.

-         -  ``intel-quark``, which is a BSP optimized for the Intel Galileo gen1 & gen2 development boards.

    When you set up a layer for a new BSP, you should follow a standard layout.
 This layout is described in the ":ref:`bsp-guide/bsp:example filesystem layout`"